Paulist Fathers: Modern era

-The Paulist Fathers work as missionaries in the United States.
-The society created the Paulist associate program for lay people who wish to associate themselves with the Paulists.
-The Paulists are a society of apostolic life, meaning they do not make religious vows; rather, by means of promises they are supposed to pursue their mission through living in community.
+The Paulist Fathers operate or support various ventures for their mission.
 The Paulist Press, based in Mahwah, New Jersey, is a well-established publisher of hardcover and paperback books, audio and visual tapes, DVDs, and educational materials and resources for parishes.
 It publishes the "Classics of Western Spirituality" series.
 Paulist Press also maintains an online journal, founded by Isaac Hecker, called The Catholic World, which is a collection of articles on faith and culture.

-In addition to serving as parish priests, the Paulists continue evangelization by means of the Paulist National Catholic Evangelization Association, National Offices, publishing and film companies as well as Paulist Mission Preachers. the society had 20 priests listed as available for missions.
+In addition to serving as parish priests, the Paulists continue evangelization by means of the Paulist National Catholic Evangelization Association, National Offices, publishing and film companies as well as Paulist Mission Preachers.
 The form the missions take is largely dependent on which Paulist is giving it; the Paulists emphasize individuality, and each Paulist presents his message in his own way.
 The Paulists have also relatively recently created National Offices to head up some of their more important ministries.

-The Paulist Office for Reconciliation is a ministry for Catholics who feel alienated or outside of the community.
-The office seeks to create processes, resource materials, forums, and leaders to recruit these people into the Church.

 The Paulist National Office of Ecumenism and Interfaith Relations has the mission of fostering understanding, respect, and collaboration with members of other religions.
 The office was initially created as a means of updating and educating Paulists in these two fields as to how to go about integrating initiatives locally, but later adopted the additional role of offering consultative visits at campuses, parishes, retreats, and conferences.
 The office also maintains a newsletter and provides articles and resources for online ministries.